 Washington, D.C.
 20201

 We will promptly investigate any complaints in an effort to resolve the matter.
 We will not penalize or retaliate against you for filing a complaint with us or with the U.S. Department of Health and Human Services Office for Civil Rights.

-If you have questions or would like additional information about our privacy practices, please contact our Privacy Officer: Kathryn Sevier Phillips, Chief Administrative, Legal and Compliance Officer at [email protected] or (615) 510-3703.
+If you have questions or would like additional information about our privacy practices, please contact our Chief Administrative Officer: Pubali Campbell at [email protected] or (615) 510-3703.

 This Notice is effective as of April 15, 2020